 Do blue light glasses work?

 As such it is important to remember to take a break.
-A first step is to follow the 20/20 rule - regularly look away away from your screen and focus on something at least 20 feet away for 20 seconds.
-Better still, set your alarm to walk away from the screen every 30 mins for five minutes or more.
+Try to follow the 20/20 rule - regularly look away from your screen and focus on something at least 20 feet away for 20 seconds.
+Better still, walk away from your screen every 30 mins for five minutes or more.

 Too much constant glare, either from direct sunlight or water and snow, can result in an increased risk of cataracts and macular degeneration.
 That’s down to UV exposure which can damage the eyes over time.